Leonid Kravchuk: Presidency

-Kravchuk's primary support base as President was an informal coalition of national communists and moderate national democrats, who emerged out of the Ukrainian Soviet dissident movement.
+Kravchuk's primary support base as president was an informal coalition of national communists and moderate national democrats, who emerged from the Ukrainian Soviet dissident movement.
 Kuzio describes Kravchuk's circle in this time as a "party of power" and notes that he deliberately avoided declaring a political party or movement.
 According to Kuzio, Kravchuk's reticence in formalising his movement was based on both a desire to avoid negative attention from anti-communists and the general unpopularity of political parties in Ukraine.
 As part of what Robert Kravchuk refers to as a "Faustian bargain", the national democrats, chiefly Rukh, supported Kravchuk and his formerly-communist nomenklatura allies in their nation-building policies in return for an impromptu agreement against political and economic reforms.

 Kravchuk was strongly opposed to Viacheslav Chornovil's proposals for federalism, an attitude which Kuzio credits as being shaped by the defeat of Ukrainian forces in the War of Independence.
 He introduced a system of "presidential representatives" (представники) at the oblast and local levels, similar to the French prefect system.
 The presidential representatives, legalised with the support of the SPU, New Ukraine and most national democrats (including the opposition Rukh party), were given broad powers, including implementation of local budgets, acts of the central government and suspension of local officeholders.
 Bohdan Harasymiw of the University of Alberta blames Kravchuk's presidential representative system for weakening grassroots democracy.